lucas-campagna/gsheetdb/README.md

 ## Auth (Optional)

-Create a table `_users` with the following columns:
+Create a table `_user` with the following columns:

 1. **id** to identify each user.